Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Model Ingredients

 \subsubsection{H$_2$ Formation}

 At sufficiently high metallicity, H$_2$ forms on dust grains out of two H atoms absorbed onto the surface of dust grains

 either by diffusion or collisions, with the dust grain absorbing the excess energy and the H$_2$ molecule ejected into the gas \citep{Gould1963,Hollenbach1970,Cazaux2004b}.
-We adopt a simple expression for the dust grain H$_2$ formation rate coefficient
+We adopt a simple expression for the dust grain H$_2$ formation rate coefficient, defined as the formation rate per unit density

 where $Z^{\prime}_d$ is the dust abundance relative to the galactic value of 0.01, and $T$ is the gas temperature \citep[see][]{Sternberg2014}.
 We assume $T=100 \ \rm K$ and ignore any temperature dependence in $R_d$.
 This is justified because we do not compute or resolve the temperature structure in our subgrid model.
 Including a temperature dependence for $R_d$ would add complexity without making our models more consistent.
 In addition, as we will describe in Section \ref{sec: subgrid application}, our assumption that $Z^{\prime}_d$ is linearly proportional to the gas metallicity, is another simplification that adds uncertainty to our adopoted values for $R_d$.
 Conceivably, the dust-to-metals ratio at high redshift and in the CGM could be lower than in the ISM of the Galaxy, which would lower our predictions for the H$_2$ columns.